Locally Adaptive Bayesian Isotonic Regression using Half Shrinkage Priors: Simulation study

 We estimated $\theta_i$'s using the following six methods: \begin{itemize} \item HH: The proposed method with the half-horseshoe prior for $\eta_j$. \item HL: The method with the half-Laplace prior for $\eta_j$. \item HN: The method with the half-normal prior for $\eta_j$. \item TF: The Bayesian trend-filtering with the horseshoe prior proposed by \cite{faulkner2018locally}. \item GP: The Gaussian process regression method (e.g., \cite{williams2006gaussian}). \item GPP: The Gaussian process projection method proposed by \cite{lin2014bayesian}. \end{itemize}

-To implement the posterior analysis in the GP and GPP methods, we employed Python package "GPflow".
+To implement the posterior analysis in the GP and GPP methods, we employed the Python package "GPflow".
 On the covariance kernel of Gaussian process, we assigned the same prior used in the simulation in \cite{lin2014bayesian}.
 All the methods require computations by Markov chain Monte Carlo methods.
 For each dataset, we generated 2,500 posterior samples after discarding 500 samples as a burn-in period.
 We computed the posterior means of $\theta_i$'s as their point estimates in all methods.
-Note that the estimated function is guaranteed to be monotonic in the HH, HL, HN and GPP methods, while it is not necessarily monotonic in the TF and GP methods, they are not.
-The performance of these point estimators were evaluated by the root mean squared error (RMSE) defined as $\sqrt{n^{-1} \sum_{i=1}^n (\hat{\theta}_i - \theta_i)^2}$.
-We also computed $95\%$ credible intervals of $\theta_i$'s based on all the methods, and evaluated their performance using the coverage probability (CP) and average length (AL).
+Note that the estimated function is guaranteed to be monotonic in the HH, HL, HN and GPP methods, while it is not necessarily monotonic in the TF and GP methods.
+The performance of these point estimators was evaluated by the root mean squared error (RMSE) defined as $\sqrt{n^{-1} \sum_{i=1}^n (\hat{\theta}_i - \theta_i)^2}$.
+We also computed $95\%$ credible intervals of $\theta_i$'s and evaluated their performance using the coverage probability (CP) and average length (AL).
 We repeated this process for $1,000$ times.

 In Table \ref{table_regular}, we presented the averaged values of the RMSEs, CPs and ALs in all the methods.
 We can see that under scenarios (I), (III) and (V), the GPP method performs well in terms of RMSE, CP and AL, while the proposed HH method is comparable in RMSE.
-For scenarios (II) and (IV), where the true function has a few jumps, the HH method performs the best in RMSE, as well as achieves the high coverage rates by the interval estimates of reasonable lengths.
-Seeing this result, we confirms that the proposed half-horseshoe prior can flexibly represent functions with abrupt changes, as expected.
+For scenarios (II) and (IV), where the true function has a few jumps, the HH method performs the best in RMSE, as well as achieves high coverage rates by the interval estimates of reasonable lengths.
+Seeing this result, we confirm that the proposed half-horseshoe prior can flexibly represent functions with abrupt changes, as expected.

 In addition, we reported an example of posterior fits under three methods HH, TF and GPP in Figure~\ref{example_fits_1}.
 We can see that the HH method is most adaptive to the abrupt increases in scenarios (II) and (IV).
 The same graphical illustration for the other three methods (the HL, HN and GP methods) is reported in the Appendix.
+Here, we presented the posterior plots in Scenarios (II) only in Figure~\ref{example_fits_3}.
+We can see that the HH method is more adaptive to abrupt increases in function values than the HL method.
+This result shows that, although both HL and HH models achieve the weak tail-robustness in theory (Theorem~\ref{tail_robust}), the horseshoe model can respond to jumps more quickly for its heavier density tail.